AdobeDocs/campaign-classic.es-ES/help/campaign/using/controlling-costs.md

 ![](assets/s_user_edit_budget_node_impact_task.png)

-Cuando un gasto genera una factura y esta es paga, su importe se introduce en el campo **[!UICONTROL Facturado]**.
+When an expenditure gives rise to an invoice and the invoice is paid, its amount is then entered in the **[!UICONTROL Invoiced]** field.

 ### Categorías de gastos {#expense-categories}

 Las cantidades se pueden distribuir en varias categorías de gastos para facilitar la comprensión de los datos y para obtener información más detallada sobre las inversiones de marketing.
-Las categorías de ahorro se definen durante la creación del presupuesto, a través del nodo **[!UICONTROL Presupuestos]**.
+The expense categories are defined during budget creation, via the **[!UICONTROL Budgets]** node of the tree.

-Para agregar una categoría, haga clic en el botón **[!UICONTROL Añadir]** de la sección inferior de la ventana.
+To add a category, click the **[!UICONTROL Add]** button in the lower section of the window.

 ![](assets/s_user_budget_category.png)